We're going to start by installing tightvncserver. Open a shell on your Raspberry Pi and type:

 This will prompt you for a password, so enter one you'll remember.

 Now we just need to grab the IP address of the Raspberry Pi and save it for later.
 To get the IP address type:

 Since I'm using a USB WiFi adapter, I'm looking at the inet addr on the wlan0 interface (192.168.1.243 for me).

 You can install the VNC client of your choice.
-I'm going to use Chicken of the VNC (for Mac) since that is what I'm familiar with and because it works well.
+I'm going to use Chicken for Mac (formerly Chicken of the VNC) since that is what I'm familiar with and because it works well.
 If you're using Windows, a quick Google search can find you another good VNC client.

 Once this is installed, open a new connection using using the IP Address of your Pi as the Host address, enter your password, and use 1 for the display.
 Then connect.

 Note: In some clients, you’ll need to specify the port for the display in the host.
 For example, display